What Is A Genetic Algorithm?

 Key Takeaways:

-So, how exactly do genetic algorithms work?
-Let’s break it down into a few key steps:
+So, how does a Genetic Algorithm work?
+Let’s break it down into simple steps: